Quercus nigra: Ecology

 Water oak serves the same ecological role as weeping willow and other wetland trees.
 It is adapted to wet, swampy areas, such as along ponds and stream banks, but can also tolerate well-drained sites and even heavy, compacted soils.
 It grows in sandy soils, red clays, and old fields to the borders of swamps, streams, to bottomlands.
 Due to its ability to grow and reproduce quickly, the water oak is often the most abundant species in a stand of trees.
 The tree is relatively short-lived compared to other oaks and may live only 60 to 80 years.
 It does not compete well and does not tolerate even light shade.
 Water oak is frequently used to restore bottomland hardwood forests on land that was previously cleared for agriculture or pine plantations.
 Minimum age for flowering and fruiting is 20 years and the tree produces heavy crops of acorns nearly every year.
 Water oak is not recommended as an ornamental due to being short-lived, disease-prone, and extremely messy.

 Hybrids of water oak are known with southern red oak (Quercus falcata), bluejack oak (Quercus incana), turkey oak (Quercus laevis), blackjack oak (Quercus marilandica), willow oak (Quercus phellos), Shumard oak (Quercus shumardii), and black oak (Quercus velutina).

 Water oak acorns are an important food for white-tailed deer, eastern gray squirrel, raccoon, wild turkey, mallard, wood duck, and bobwhite quail.
 In winter, deer will browse the buds and young twigs.
+This tree, like all Oak Species, is a Keystone Species.
+If free of pesticides, it supports multiple pollinators, including the larvae of the Imperial moth (Eacles imperialis), as well as numerous butterflies, including Banded hairstreak (Satyrium calanus), Edward's hairstreak (Satyrium edwardsii), Gray hairstreak (Strymon melinus), White-m hairstreak (Parrhasius malbum), Horace's duskywing (Erynnis horatius), and Juvenalis duskywing (Erynnis juvenalis).

 Uses

 Water oak has been used for timber and for fuel by people in the southern states since the 17th century.
-The wood is generally sold as "red oak", mixed with the wood from other red oaks.